sethadams2024/networking-lab-journal/README.md

 - Side note: Want to slowly upgrade my old gaming PC with parts during this journey.
 Stay Tuned.
 On to day 3!

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+Day 3 04.13.25
+I redid my RAM quiz and got 10/10.
+I wonder why I answered these questions a different way.

+I completed the Udemy Firmware section.
+On to the book now.
+I never realized that the UEFI was an updated BIOS, I thought it was just a BIOS.
+I also didn't know about POST, Boot passwords, and how the power good wire for the CPU to start BIOS (UEFI)

+I have other items to do, I shall return.